forcedotcom/devops-center-feedback/README.md

 This pilot will only be as successful if we hear from you!
 We're excited to provide you with this early look at DevOps Center, and in return we ask that you provide us with honest feedback on your experiences with the product.
 Don't be shy!
 Your feedback is what will make this product better for our entire community.

 This private shared repository will be used as the central location for sharing information and collecting feedback on the pilot.
-Use the [Issues tab](https://github.com/forcedotcom/devops-center-feedback/issues) above to capture bugs, feature reqests, and general feedback.
+Use the [Issues tab](https://github.com/forcedotcom/devops-center-feedback/issues) above to capture bugs, feature requests, and general feedback.
 Use the [Discussions tab](https://github.com/forcedotcom/devops-center-feedback/discussions) for general discussion or questions.
 Access to this repository will be limited to participants of the pilot and members of the DevOps Center product team at Salesforce.

-Please share [this form](https://docs.google.com/forms/d/10GTW-jDZRvw8tdMS12HRGKPImZ6ZA5w6uSOK3g5EUEI) with any users on your team that are participating in this pilot so that we can provide them with access to this repository.
+Please share [this form](https://docs.google.com/forms/d/10GTW-jDZRvw8tdMS12HRGKPImZ6ZA5w6uSOK3g5EUEI) with any users on your team who are participating in this pilot so that we can provide them with access to this repository.

-If you have need to communicate with our team more privately, you can email sf-devopscenter-preview@salesforce.com.
+If you have need to communicate with our team more privately, you can email `sf-devopscenter-preview@salesforce.com`.

 ## Getting Started

-To get started using DevOps Center, please refer to the following documents:
+To get started using DevOps Center, refer to the following documents:
 * [DevOps Center Setup Guide](https://github.com/forcedotcom/devops-center-feedback/blob/main/SetupGuide_%20DevOpsCenter.pdf) - Includes information on pre-setup preparation, how to create projects, add environments, configure the piipeline, add users and create work items for your team members.
 * [DevOps Center QuickStart Guide](https://github.com/forcedotcom/devops-center-feedback/blob/main/QuickStartGuide_%20DevOpsCenter.pdf) - Learn about how to use the main features of DevOps Center, including how to manage project work items, make changes in a work environment, commit those changes to the project repository, and promote (deploy) the changes through the lifecycle pipeline.